SmileiPIC/tutorials/advanced_collisions.rst

-Advanced Tutorial 4: Binary collisions and impact ionization
+Binary collisions and impact ionization
 -------------------------------------------------------------

 Smilei includes binary collisions between various species, which can also generate